TWongUTSC/Personal-Website/README.md

 This website serves as somewhat of a portfolio for myself and is also a place for me to experiment with web design/development, and game development.

 ## Stack
 This website was made with straight-forward HTML, CSS, and Javascript and is hosted using Github pages.
-All of the visual components were created by me.
+All of the css components were created by me.

 ## Games
 * Grid Game